laforge49/JActor2/README.md

 - A message takes too long to process.
 - A message is processed, no response has been passed back, and there are no pending requests.
 (Hung request.)

-The ReactorClosedException itself is a RuntimeException, so if a request's ExceptionHandler rethrows it, then the request's reactor is also thrown.
+The ReactorClosedException itself is a RuntimeException, so if a request's ExceptionHandler rethrows ReactorClosedException, then the request's reactor is also closed.
 So it is important to catch this exception at the points where a partial failure can be handled.

 The key here is that any sufficiently large program will have bugs, and isolating a failure to a few reactors can be very important.
 The failed reactors can then be optionally restarted.